 Understanding why your cat makes a snorting sound can offer the peace of mind that nothing is seriously wrong.
 Or, if you find your cat’s snorting is the sign of a health issue, you can find the right treatment and manage your cat’s problems to ensure it leads a happy, healthy life.

 Snorting is similar to sneezing.
 When a cat snorts, it expels air out of its mouth and nose.
 This is usually a manual reaction to an allergen or spec of dirt that has irritated the nasal passage and needs removing.
 Sinus infections or viruses can also be a cause of snorting.

-It’s important to note that, in most cases, snorting is entirely normal.
+In most cases, snorting is entirely normal.
 However, if your cat snorts often and cannot seem to stop, something more sinister might be going on.